craftsrecords/pangloss-frontend-angular/README.md

 Run `ng serve` to launch the front without HTTPS and navigate to `http://localhost:11759/`.
 In that case you'll have to start also the backend without HTTPS.

-To enable HTTPS, run with `ng s -c ssl`
+To enable HTTPS, run with `ng s -c ssl` and navigate to `https://localhost:11759/`.